-THE CENTER FOR DHARMA STUDIES (CDS) Purpose The Center for Dharma Studies (CDS) offers a leading-edge graduate program presenting the wide diversity and multidisciplinary experience of the Hindu world for scholars and students of diverse backgrounds.
-It highlights Hindu and Yoga traditions, Philosophy, Theology, Ethics, and Contemplative Practices-which include arts, sacred sound, and music-in the global and American iterations of these traditions.
+THE MIRA AND AJAY SHINGAL CENTER FOR DHARMA STUDIES (CDS) Purpose The Center for Dharma Studies (CDS) offers a leading edge graduate programs presenting the wide diversity and multidisciplinary experience of the Hindu world for scholars and students of diverse backgrounds.
+It highlights Hindu traditions, theology, philosophy, ethics, spiritual practices, arts, in-depth study of Hindu texts, and religious life in a global context.
+Through the Center, the GTU offers courses in Indian Philosophy, Gandhi Studies, Jain Studies, and Indian Religions.
 CDS seeks to foster dialogical relationships between Hindu denominations and other religious traditions, with an aim towards collaborative projects for a more equitable and sustainable world.
-Study Opportunities and Programs CDS offers concentrations in Yoga Studies and Hindu Studies across four Departments: Historical & Cultural Studies; Theology & Ethics; Sacred Texts & Their Interpretation: and Religion & Practice.
-The courses offered span several academic fields, and incorporate multidisciplinary explorations and transdisciplinary research methodologies.
-The Center also offers a 5-course Graduate Certificate in Hindu Studies, and the unique Yoga Studies MA & PhD programs (Philosophy, Practices, & Ethics) with the first accredited doctorate in Yoga Studies in the West.
+Study Opportunities and Programs CDS offers courses in Hindu Studies, Hindu Theology & Ethics, and Sacred Texts & their Interpretation that span several academic fields, and incorporate multidisciplinary explorations and innovative research methodologies.
+The Center also offers a Graduate Certificate in Hindu Studies, and the unique Yoga Studies MA & PhD programs (Philosophy, Practices, & Ethics) with the first accredited doctorate in Yoga Studies in the West.
 Opportunities to study in India are possible within the programs.
-Other Contributions to GTU Life The Center for Dharma Studies sponsors conferences, symposia, cultural events, art exhibits, lectures, research projects, and publications to foster understanding across the boundaries of faiths and cultures.
-Two journals are published under the auspices of CDS: (1) The Journal of Dharma Studies: Philosophy, Theology, Ethics, & Culture and (2) the Journal of Vaishnava Studies.
-An important component of research and activity for CDS is Dharma and Sustainability- examining the relationship between a sustainable planetary future and Dharmic faiths (the global religions that emerged in ancient India).
-Through this initiative, CDS has co-sponsored two international conferences on religion and sustainability-Conference I: Towards Sustainable Societies (2017) and Conference II: Visions for a Viable Future (2021).
+Other Contributions to GTU Life The Center for Dharma Studies sponsors conferences, symposia, cultural events, art exhibits, lectures, research projects to foster understanding across the boundaries of faiths and cultures.
+CDS also engages in outreach with Hindu heritage religious centers in the USA and India to build bridges of understanding.
+Three journals are published under the auspices of the CDS: the Sophia: International Journal of Philosophy and Traditions; the Journal of Vaishnava Studies, and The Journal of Dharma Studies: Philosophy, Theology, Ethics, & Culture.
+An important component of research and activity for CDS is Dharma and Sustainability examining the relationship of between a Sustainable Planetary Future and Dharmic Faiths (the now global religions that emerged in ancient India).
+CDS convened the International Conference on Sustainable Societies I: Interreligious Interdisciplinary Responses, with a symposium on Ecology & Hindu Theology, in April 2017, as the inaugural public events of the Sustainability Initiative.
 Leadership Director: Rita D. Sherma, PhD, Associate Professor of Dharma Studies, Core Doctoral Faculty.
+CDS Faculty Purushottama Bilimoria, PhD, Distinguished Teaching and Research Faculty in Dharma Studies; S. Saraswati, PhD, Senior Sanskrit Studies Faculty; Graham M. Schweig, PhD, Distinguished Research and Teaching Faculty in Hindu Theology.
 For further information, contact: